koalahamlet/cookbook/Oyakodon.md

 # Oyakodon

 To attempt to make oyakodon is to come closer to understanding the difference of food quality standards between countries.
 One of the keys to a good oyakodon is having a still runny white and yolk.
-This should make one raise their eyebrows knowing
+This should make one raise their eyebrows knowing that one country can safely do that while another cannot.

+### Ingredients:

 https://www.justonecookbook.com/oyakodon/